emretiramis/SOC-Alerts/writeups/SOC137-MaliciousFileScriptDownloadAttemptEventID76.md

 # SOC137 - Malicious File/Script Download Attempt EventID 76

+## Summary

+An alert detected an attempt by endpoint **172.16.17.37** to download a DOCM file named **INVOICE PACKAGE LINK TO DOWNLOAD.docm**.
+The file hash was verified via VirusTotal and confirmed to be malicious.
+Examination of SIEM and endpoint telemetry revealed that the download attempt was successfully blocked by security control.
+No IOCs related to file execution, PowerShell/WMIC execution, child process creation, or C2 communication were detected during the alert time period.
+The event was assessed as **True Positive**, and no active compromise was found.

 On March 14th, a user attempted to download a .docm file known to be malicious.

 <img width="2268" height="531" alt="image" src="https://github.com/user-attachments/assets/a6fe6941-c1db-42f9-b147-0c01613fdb16" />